scala/improvement-proposals/content/match-types-spec.md

 Reduction depends on two decision produces:

 * *matching* a scrutinee `X` against a pattern `P` (which we mentioned above), and
-* deciding that a scrutinee `X` is *provably disjoint* from a pattern `P` (disjointness is not affected by this SIP; see below).
+* deciding whether a scrutinee `X` is *provably disjoint* from a pattern `P`.

 When a scrutinee does not match a given pattern and cannot be proven disjoint from it either, the match type is "stuck" and does not reduce.

 If matching is delegated to the `TypeComparer` black box, then it is impossible in practice to guarantee the first compatibility property.

+In addition to the compatibility properties above, there is also a soundness property that we need to uphold:

+* if `X match { ... }` reduces to `R` and `Y <: X`, then `Y match { ... }` also reduces to `R`.

+This requires both that *matching* with a tighter scrutinee gives the same result, and that `provablyDisjoint(X, P)` implies `provablyDisjoint(Y, P)`.
+(Those properties must be relaxed when `Y <: Nothing`, in order not to create more problems; see Olivier Blanvillain's thesis section 4.4.2 for details.)
+With the existing implementation for `provablyDisjoint`, there are reasonable, non-contrived examples that violate this property.

-In order to solve this problem, this SIP provides a specification for match type reduction that is independent of the `TypeComparer` black box.
+In order to solve these problems, this SIP provides a specification for match type reduction that is independent of the `TypeComparer` black box.
 It defines a subset of match type cases that are considered legal.
 Legal cases get a specification for when and how they should reduce for any scrutinee.
 Illegal cases are rejected as being outside of the language.